1997–present

 Euphoria captured audience attention soon after its June 2019 premiere due to its shocking portrayals of teen sex, drug use, and mental health struggles.
 Cassie’s storyline is peppered with toxic friendships, cheating, and slut-shaming.
 “The point is making people uncomfortable and thinking outside the box.
 What else is the point of art?”
 Sweeney told Variety.
 “For me, I feel so free and confident now.
 And I’ve found that through Cassie.”

 She returned to the role for Season 2, released in 2022, and generated even more buzz by earning a Primetime Emmy Award nomination for Outstanding Supporting Actress in a Drama Series.
-Sweeney has confirmed she has filmed for Euphoria’s highly anticipated third season.
-A release date for Season 3 has yet to be announced.
+Sweeney will appear in Euphoria’s highly anticipated third season, which premieres in April 2026.

 Sweeney made the jump back to the silver screen in 2023’s Anyone But You.
 This time, she shared top billing with co-star Glen Powell and served as an executive producer of the romantic comedy loosely based on the Shakespeare play Much Ado About Nothing.